 • Having a wide range of stories will be a great help and motivation for other women looking to start or grow their own business.

 • It’s good for business too.
 If people can relate to you they’ll feel better about your business.
 The profile will drive traffic to your website and help improve your SEO.
 (You can also do this by blogging of course.
 If you’d rather write an article have a look at our blogging guidelines.)

 Writing your story

 Your story should be between 600 and 2,000 words long.
 Please use plain English.
 Write as you speak.
-If you have a tape-recorder, it could help to get someone to interview you, using those questions or others, and then type-up the interview afterwards.
+If you have a tape-recorder, it could help to get someone to interview you, using those questions or others, and then type-up the interview afterward.
 Or just sit at your desk and let it pour out.